Dr. Gary Tanchak, D.C.

 Deep Tissue Massage

-The easiest and fastest way to relieve lower back pain is to perform a deep tissue massage.
+A deep tissue massage is the easiest and fastest way to relieve lower back pain.
 This helps to improve circulation to the muscle tissue.

 Good circulation can reduce inflammation and improve the range of motion.
 When the tissues in the lower back are stretched or torn, the area may become inflamed.
 This inflamed area will spasm, cramp, and contract tightly.
 This leads to intense pain.